Connecting educators with business leaders to create possibilities for students

-IBM and Fox Road Magnet Elementary School are working together to teach students to embrace creativity, perseverance, and problem-solving skills through learning to code.
-Through this partnership, IBM will also assist with teacher training, guest speaking engagements, and student mentors to help approximately 450 students learn about a career in coding.
+IBM and Fox Road Magnet Elementary School worked together to teach students to embrace creativity, perseverance, and problem-solving skills through coding.
+Through this partnership, IBM also assisted with teacher training, guest speaking engagements, and student mentors to help approximately 450 students learn about careers in coding.

 Kingswood Elementary School

-Kingswood Elementary School is partnering with the NC Department of Environmental Quality and The Poe Center for Health Education to build upon the environmental literacy culture school-wide.
-Engaging students in planting/harvesting, along with other activities, will help students understand more about food, along with learning how to prepare food to eat.
+Kingswood Elementary School partnered with the NC Department of Environmental Quality and The Poe Center for Health Education to build upon the environmental literacy culture school-wide.
+Engaging students in planting/harvesting, along with other activities, helped students understand more about food, along with learning how to prepare food to eat.

 Lead Mine Elementary School

-AlphaGraphics and LifeTouch are working with Lead Mine Elementary School to create marketing materials to help promote their school to potential families.
-Together they will capture photographs, create a brochure, build an updated website, and produce a video, all highlighting Lead Mine Elementary.
+AlphaGraphics and LifeTouch are worked with Lead Mine Elementary School to create marketing materials to help promote their school to potential families.
+Together they captured photographs, created a brochure, built an updated website, and produced a video, all highlighting Lead Mine Elementary.

-LS3P is linked with Longview School to build an outdoor classroom, giving students and teachers an exceptional space to collaborate and learn.
-LS3P is assisting in the designing and building of the outdoor learning space.
+LS3P linked with Longview School to build an outdoor classroom, giving students and teachers an exceptional space to collaborate and learn.
+LS3P assisted in the designing and building of the outdoor learning space.

 North Wake College and Career Academy

-North Wake College and Career Academy are partnering with Fidelity Investments and Unity Digital to expose students to the career opportunities in the design field, IT and business.
-Through speaking engagements and industry tours, this partnership builds the problem solving and workforce development of students through relationships developed with businesses in the industry.
+North Wake College and Career Academy partnered with Fidelity Investments and Unity Digital to expose students to the career opportunities in the design field, IT and business.
+Through speaking engagements and industry tours, this partnership built the problem solving and workforce development of students through relationships developed with businesses in the industry.

 Reedy Creek Middle School

-Through partnering with ABB & Dude Solutions, Reedy Creek Middle School students will interact with professionals in the technology field, working together on a project through which students will learn, programming, software, and creative technology skills.
-Such skills are valuable in the workplace, and these partnerships allow students to engage in with the tech-related field in their own community.
+Through a partnership with ABB & Dude Solutions, Reedy Creek Middle School students interacted with professionals in the technology field, working together on a project through which students learned, programming, software, and creative technology skills.
+Such skills are valuable in the workplace, and these partnerships allowed students to engage with the tech-related field in their own community.

 Smith Magnet Elementary

-Aisymmetry is linked with Smith Magnet Elementary to teach kid-friendly coding in a newly created Introduction to Coding Technology Club.
-This partnership will allow students to utilize technology to collaboratively solve real-world problems, through learning and completing collaborative coding activities.
+Aisymmetry linked with Smith Magnet Elementary to teach kid-friendly coding in a newly created Introduction to Coding Technology Club.
+This partnership allowed students to utilize technology to collaboratively solve real-world problems, through learning and completing collaborative coding activities.